b3nkang/minipilot/README.md

 Minipilot represents a new paradigm: **intelligent code assistance without privacy compromise**.
 By keeping all processing local and minimizing cloud exposure, it proves that you don't need to sacrifice privacy for powerful AI-driven development tools.

-As data privacy becomes increasingly critical in software development, Minipilot's architecture offers a sustainable path forward - one where developers can leverage the power of large language models while maintaining complete control over their intellectual property.
+As data privacy becomes increasingly critical in software development, Minipilot's architecture offers a sustainable path forward - one where developers can leverage the power of large language models while maintaining as much control as possible over their intellectual property.